 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
 The Board's government-wide financial statements are prepared using the accrual basis of accounting.
 Governmental funds use the modified accrual basis of accounting.
-Differences in the accrual and modified accrual basis of accounting of deferred inflows and outflows of resources and in the presentation of expenses versus expenditures.
+Differences in the accrual and modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred inflows and outflows of resources and in the presentation of expenses versus expenditures.